 By: Chris G. and Owen M. Grade 12 is one of the most stressful school years, as students work on gaining their credentials for post-secondary programs.
 Many prestigious programs require averages upwards of 90%.
 Achieving such grades requires a lot of effort, right?
 Well, not for everyone.
-Most students toil many hours with their heads… Continue reading Grades: Earned or Bought?
+Most students toil many hours with their heads … More Grades: Earned or Bought?

 By: Sapna Humar and Abi Parameswaran In March 2019, Doug Ford’s Ontario government announced some major changes they would be implementing in the current education system.
 These proposals were immediately met with backlash, and for a good reason, as they will unquestionably have negative effects on students and teachers alike.
-If you aren’t aware of… Continue reading No Cuts to Education
+If you aren’t aware of … More No Cuts to Education

 A Podcast By Julius C.